givemepower8/Phaser3Practices/docs/COC.md

 ##### Warden or no Warden in queen walk

 It's debateful that if put Warden beside queen.
-The pro side is Warden's long range shot, extend queen and healer's health in his coverage, ability to protect them from one eagle artillery's shot.
+The pro side is Warden's long range shot, which extends queen and healer's health in his coverage, ability to protect them from one eagle artillery's shot.
 The con side is Warden sometimes leaves the queen to attack some nearby troops or building and healers will be pulled away from the queen.
 If queen is in a danger zone, she will get destroyed out of the blue because of the sudden lose of healer's support.

+Depends on the base layout and divide and conquer strategy, if the opponent's base has all the trash building outside and only x-bows, inferno, town halls in the center distributed in separated compartments, it's better put Warden beside queen to destroy 2 compartments.

-From my personal experience, it's better not to put Warden beside queen, and let Warden go with the main attack troop which adds more value.
+If you are using main attack troop like miner or hog riders, Warden should go with the main attack troop which adds more value.

 #### TH12 Level 4 Bowler